Aquaveo/LOONE/README.md

 # LOONE
 The Lake Operation Optimization of Nutrient Exports (LOONE) is a comprehensive water balance-nutrient-optimization model that comprises three coupled modules: A water balance module that simulates the water balance and operations of a reservoir, a nutrient module that simulates nutrient (phosphorus) dynamics in the water column, and an optimization engine that optimizes a reservoir’s releases into its distributaries with the objective of nutrient export minimization and/or water deficit minimization.
 Python 3 was chosen to develop the code because of its many high-quality libraries and a powerful community support.

+This is a cool change.

 ## Installation
 ```bash